 “Is that right?
-Well, you come and tell your old Memaw all about it over breakfast.
-Coffee and bacon alright,” Memaw asked as she winked at her.
+Well, you come on and tell your old Memaw all about it over breakfast.
+Chicory and bacon alright?”
+Memaw asked as she winked at her.

-“You bet it is,” Andy excitedly replied as she leapt out of bed and followed after her grandmother to the small kitchen table.
+“You bet it is!”
+Andy excitedly replied as she leapt out of bed and followed after her grandmother towards the kitchen.

-Andy helped her self to an oversized cup of chicory coffee and loaded it up with sugar and hazelnut Coffee-Mate.
-As she tiptoed to the table, she quickly stole a sip of the sugary Milky Way cup of caffeine before setting it down on the plastic fireworks placemat on the table.
-Andy went back to the kitchen counter and devilishly piled her paper plate high with an over generous portion of crispy fried bacon.
-Andy sat down across from her Memaw at the worn and weathered wooden kitchen table her Papaw had built many years ago, and they both slowly sipped on their coffees for a few moments without speaking.
+Andy helped herself to an oversized cup of mostly chicory coffee and loaded it up with sugar and hazelnut Coffee-Mate.
+As she tiptoed to the table, she quickly stole a sip of the steaming sweetly dark liquid, careful to not scorch her tongue, before setting it down on the plastic fireworks placemat on the table.
+Andy then giddily made her way back to the kitchen counter and devilishly piled her paper plate high with an over generous portion of crispy fried bacon.
+Andy sat down across from her Memaw at the weathered farm style table her Papaw had built many years ago, and they both slowly sipped on their coffees for a few moments without speaking.
 Andy felt so grown up she couldn’t help but beam with pride.

 “So that dream you had, tell me about it,” Memaw prompted as she placed her mug of chicory coffee aside and began crunching on a thick slice of bacon.

-“I’ve been coughing like this for a couple of days is all.
+“I’ve been coughing like this for a week now, sugar.
 Probably just my asthma acting up again and that’s another reason not to smoke any cigarettes young lady!
 Just look what they do,” Memaw gently cautioned her.

-“Maybe you should go to the doctor,” Andy urged, “and get a check up just to make sure.”
+“Maybe you should go to the doctor,” Andy urged, “and get a check up or whatever just to make sure.”

 “Nonsense, Andy.
-I told you it’s just the old asthma acting up again.
-Nothing for you to worry your pretty little head about sugar, I promise,” Memaw reassured Andy.
-Seeing the creases on Andy’s brown stubbornly remain Memaw continued.
+I told you it’s just this old asthma acting up again.
+Nothing for you to worry your pretty little head about sugar, I promise,” Memaw reassured Andy all over again.

 “Ok, that does make me feel better,” Andy replied genuinely.